 There are three main pricing models to be aware of:

 - The Percentage of Ad Spend Pricing Model

 The “percentage of ad spend” pricing model charges clients based on their total ad spend budget.
 In this model, the agency charges you a flat percentage of your total ad spend for your campaign.

 It is the most common agency pricing model, yet many businesses who hire agencies do not understand it.

 The best way to understand this pricing model is by looking at an example.

-Let’s say that you have $10,000 that you want to spend on a social media advertising campaign.
-To maximize your impact, you decide to hire an experienced social media advertising agency to manage your spend.
+Let’s say that you have $10,000 that you want to spend on a social media campaign.
+To maximize your impact, you decide to hire an experienced social media advertising agency to manage your spending.

 They agree to advertise your business for $10,000 and tell you that they estimate you will reach 100,000 people and drive over 1,000 hits to your website.
 It sounds good to you, so you pay them $10,000.